firefly-iii/docs/new-docs/import/faq.md

 ## I want to auto-import transactions from [my bank] out of the box!

-Firefly III has many tools to import transactions.
+Firefly III has [many tools](introduction.md) to import transactions.
 You must install these tools separately.

-Developing an import routine is a very time-consuming and expensive process.
-You wouldn't believe the kind of stuff you have to build to have a routine that even works half the time.
-This involves a lot of code and a lot of testing, which is why I decided to move this into separate import routines.

-There are a lot of banks in the world.
-Each one has its own weird quircks when it comes to your transactions.
-Supporting each bank is a very though job.
+Most tools come with the necessary hooks to automate the import yourself.
+This also depends on your bank's support for these kinds of things.

 ## Why is Spectre a trial?